gamma-opt/DecisionProgramming.jl/docs/src/examples/pig-breeding.md

 ## Decision Model

+We apply an affine transformation to the utility function, making all path utilities positive.
+The purpose of this is discussed in the [theoretical section](../decision-programming/decision-model#Positive-Path-Utility) of this documentation.

 ```julia
 U⁺ = PositivePathUtility(S, U)
 model = DecisionModel(S, D, P; positive_path_utility=true)
 ```

+We also demonstrate one of the lazy constraints defined in the same section.

 ```julia
 active_paths_cut(model, S, P)
 ```

+We create the objective function

 ```julia
 EV = expected_value(model, S, U⁺)
 @objective(model, Max, EV)
 ```

+and set up the solver and solve the problem.

 ```julia
 optimizer = optimizer_with_attributes(